Equal Opportunity

 Grievances

 CEI is committed to the principles of equal opportunity and nondiscrimination and strives to maintain a work environment where employees are treated respectfully.
 CEI recognizes, however, that misunderstandings may arise or occasions may occur when an employee believes that he/she has not been treated fairly or in accordance with set policies and procedures.
 Accordingly, this policy provides a forum to discuss and resolve such job-related issues.
-Please see Policy 106: Grievances for additional information and procedures.
+Please see policy 106: Grievances for additional information and procedures.

 Disciplinary Procedures